A PICTORIAL HISTORY

-If you have comments about, or would like to add comments or additional pictures to these events please send an email to the post historian at: Cyclops@AmericanLegionPost109.org
+If you have comments about, or would like to add comments pictures to these events please send an email to the post historian at: Historian@AmericanLegionPost109.org

 As of March, 2018 all new photo albums are being uploaded to Facebook.
-The old system of editing, resizing and posting photos to this website was very time consuming.
 Facebook allows us to simply choose the photos and upload them so we can post them within a day or two and the pictures are a higher quality.

 Click Here for the Facebook Albums.

-A Women's Auxiliary of American Legion Post 109 was formed on _______.
+The Women's Auxiliary is very active at American Legion Post 109.
 The Legion has every reason to be proud of it's Auxiliary.
 Auxiliary members are always anxious and willing to co-operate in every Legion activity.

-A Sons of the Legion for American Legion Post 109 was formed on _______.
+A Sons of the Legion for American Legion Post 109 also exists.
 The Legion is equally proud of it's Sons of Legion unit, which gained statewide recognition because of it's programs of service.